-US drone strikes killed thousands of civilians: Report | DW | 19.12.2021
+US drone strikes killed thousands of civilians: report | DW | 19.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Nobody was ever held responsible for strikes that killed thousands of civilians, a New York Times report has found.
-US strike cell 'Talon Anvil' routinely sidestepped safety procedures, it found.
+Nobody was ever held responsible for strikes that killed thousands of civilians in Afghanistan and the Middle East, a New York Times report has found.
+A US strike cell routinely sidestepped safety procedures, it found.

 "Not a single record provided includes a finding of wrongdoing or disciplinary action," the paper reported.